 With that in mind, let's look at the Surface Pro 7 for hints.
 The latest model starts at $749 for a Core i3 version and shoots up to $2,299 for a Core i7 config with a 1TB SSD.
 For us, the sweet spot is somewhere in the middle, at around $1,199 (Core i5, 8GB of RAM, 256GB SSD).
 Of course, the Signature Type Cover is extra ($159) and so is the Surface Pen ($99).

 We expect the Surface Pro 8 will land at around the same $749 starting price and go to or beyond $2,000 when maxed out.
-A lower starting price seems unlikely (unless Microsoft goes with AMD) and it'd take a serious overhaul and some futuristic features to get this tablet to cost much more than two grand.
+A lower starting price seems unlikely (unless Microsoft goes with AMD) and it'd take a serious overhaul and some futuristic features, like 5G (or 4G LTE), to get this tablet to cost much more than two grand.

 Surface Pro 8 design and features

-We're still in the early days, but a pair of Microsoft patents are getting people excited about the Surface Pro 8.
+Previously, a pair of Microsoft patents was getting people excited about the Surface Pro 8.
 Before I go on, I should advise you that patents rarely turn into tangible products and the ones I'm about to describe are pretty far out there.

 Still, it's fun to see what's going on in the minds of Microsoft's inventors on the off chance these bizarre ideas move ahead.